313 Common Criticisms of Bitcoin Answered

 The right, but not the obligation, to buy a security or cryptocurrency at a given price within a given time frame.
 See also Put Option.

-A trading strategy used to profit on discrepancy between the spot price of a crypto asset and its corresponding futures price.
+A trading strategy used to profit on discrepancy between the spot price of a crypto asset and its corresponding futures price, which usually happens when asset's value is increasing.
 For example, if a trader noticed an asset's spot price was £8 and its corresponding futures price was £10, they would purchase at £8 and short the future price at £10.
 The trader would then “carry” the asset purchased at £8 until delivery in the futures market at £10.
-The profit would then be £10-£8/£10 = 20% Premium with no risk, assuming no other transactional costs.
+The profit would then be £10-£8/£10 = 25% Premium on the spot price with only counter party risk, assuming no other transactional costs.
+See also Contango.

 Abbreviation for Central Bank Digital Currency.
 This term has been applied to a hybrid type of digital currency that has been issued by a nation’s central bank.
 Largely inspired by elements of Stablecoin design, CBDCs enable central banks to create digital versions of existing fiat money where they retain control.
 Most CBDCs are still in an R&D phase, with an estimated 80% of the world’s central banks researching the subject.
 Read about CBDCs here.